 No doubt the adventure quotient is high, which means you may wonder about the safety.
-Hire a private guide who can inform you about every small aspect to make your holiday safe and enjoyable.
-A good private guide is aware of the best attractions and the best ways to explore them to the fullest.
+Hire a private tour guide who can inform you about every small aspect to make your holiday safe and enjoyable.
+A good private tour guide is aware of the best attractions and the best ways to explore them to the fullest.
 No doubt, it will add zing to your vacation.
 When you plan an itinerary of Ladakh, include the following places.

 When you prepare the Ladakh itinerary, including Magnetic hill is a must.
-Magnetic hill is also known as gravity hill.
+Magnetic hill is also known as a gravity hill.
 The hill falls on the national highway that starts from Leh and truncates at Baltik.
 The amazing feature of this hill is that it can pull any vehicle up through its steep slope even if the ignition is turned off.
 A gurudwara located nearby the hill is the bonus attraction.

 A Japanese constructed the Shanti Stupa on a steep hilltop.
 The monument is located nearby to the town of Leh.
 From the stupa, you can enjoy the panoramic view of Leh and the snow-clad mountains surrounding the area.
 The views of sunset and sunrise can be experienced from the stupa.

-The Nubra valley is also known as Valley of Flowers.
+The Nubra valley is also known as the Valley of Flowers.
 The valley is a 150 km drive from Leh.
 On the way, you can halt at the Khadung La Pass.
 This pass enjoys the top rank of the highest motorable road in the world.
 Loading at Numbra is not a problem as there are small hotels and guest houses in Diskit, the main village of Numbra.

 Lamayuru monastery is located at an altitude of 3510 meters and about 127 km from Leh.
 The Red Hat sect of Buddhism maintains the monastery.

-When you visit the monastery, you can see beautiful collections of wall paintings, which are rich in murals, color and scriptures.
+When you visit the monastery, you can see beautiful collections of wall paintings, which are rich in murals, color, and scriptures.
 The landscape is similar to moon land like terrain.

 These are some of the places in Ladakh that you need to include in your itinerary.
 The serene environment will compel you to visit again.